brianhamiltonsf/GettingAndCleaningDataCourseProject/CodeBook.md

 The following 66 numeric columns capture measurements made during the study by the phone's accelerometer and gyroscope.
 The measurements are between -1 and 1.

-Acc: measured by the phone's accelerometer
+Acc: measured by the phone's accelerometer, comprised of body and gravitational motion components
 Gyro: measured by the phone's gyroscope
 time: measured on the time domain
 freq: measured on the frequency domain
 mean: the mean of the measurement
 std: the standard deviation of the measurement
+X/Y/Z: these indicate the direction of the measurement
+Jerk: obtained via body linear acceleration and angular velocity
+Mag: the magnitude of the signal calclated using Euclidean norm

 time-BodyAcc-mean-X
 time-BodyAcc-mean-Y